QuizandSurveyMaster/quiz_master_next/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest and most flexible way to add multiple quizzes, tests, and surveys to your website.
+Easily and quickly add quizzes and surveys to your website.

 == Description ==

 = Demoes! =
-You can check out the sample quiz with various questions types here: [Sample Quiz](http://quizmasternext.com/quiz/sample-quiz/)!
+You can check out the sample quiz with various questions types here: [Sample Quiz](http://quizandsurveymaster.com/quiz/sample-quiz/)!
-You can check out the sample survey with pagination here: [Sample Survey](http://quizmasternext.com/quiz/sample-survey/)!
+You can check out the sample survey with pagination here: [Sample Survey](http://quizandsurveymaster.com/quiz/sample-survey/)!

 = Keep Updated =
-Keep up with our latest news, updates, and more by [subscribing to our mailing list](http://quizmasternext.com/subscribe-to-our-newsletter/)!
+Keep up with our latest news, updates, and more by [subscribing to our mailing list](http://quizandsurveymaster.com/subscribe-to-our-newsletter/)!

 = Features =